For best experience please turn on javascript and use a modern browser!

 Have a chat with a student, lecturer and/or student advisor.
 You'll get a short presentation about the programme and can ask all your questions live, together with other prospective students.
-The next information session will take place in November 2024.
-In the mean time, you can download the slides from the information session from March 2024.
+The next information session will take place on the 13th of February 2025.
+In the mean time, you can download the slides from the information session from November 2024.

 What makes this programme unique?
 Which courses do you take?
 And how is it to study Brain and Cognitive Sciences?
 Programme director Harm Krugers and second-year student Siel Hoornaert will answer these questions.